moondroid/ColorMixer/README.md

 ### Code Samples
-For example, to show a dialog:
+For example, to show a dialog with mColor as starting color:

 ```java
 HSLFragment fragment = HSLFragment.newInstance(mColor);